 WFP teamed up with The New York Times Learning Network this World Food Day to create a lesson plan that encourages students to explore the impact hunger can have on a child’s life.

-The New York Times Learning Network to Make Hunger Relevant in the Classroom
+WFP Teams Up With The New York Times Learning Network to Make Hunger Relevant in the Classroom

 The New York Times Learning Network is an interactive blog that uses the best of the multimedia resources at The New York Times to develop lesson plans for teachers around current events.
 It also invites teachers and students to share what works in their classroom.